sephz/sephz.github.io/index.md

 ## Currently

-I'm an IT Solution Specialist at Achiko Limited., base at Malaysia.
+I'm an IT Solution Specialist at Achiko Limited., base in Malaysia.
 Here I am maintaining, and extending the payment gateway system written by myself, managing the architecture of the system, which it is hosted in AWS.

 ## Work Experience

 `2011-present`
 __PT Progressivmedia Indonesia__ Tech Sepcialist, co-founded Mimopay, then acquired by Achiko Limited.
 Developed the initial version of system in Codeigniter 2.2, later rewrote it using laravel 5+.
 Handling the servers of the system, from physical servers, later migrated to AWS.
 Integrated APIs from different service providers, ( telco, banks, ewallets ).
 Provide integration supports to more than 100 partners.
-Oversee customer care and testing teams.
+Managing a 9 person team of developers and customer service representatives.

 `2011-2011`
 __Avira Sdn Bhd__ Tech.
 Support, An anti-virus company, providing supports to end users, malware removal.